Rental Partnership Program

 HOW ARE ALLOTMENTS STOPPED?

-The terms of the program require the Service Member to keep the allotment in effect until properly cleared from RPP.
+The Service Member signs an agreement with the landlord which states they will not stop their allotment until they have properly cleared the RPP.
 The stop allotment will be processed through the HSO if the Service Member owes nothing to the landlord.
 This will be noted on the Move-out Inspection Report.
 If it is too late to stop the allotment prior to the end of the month, the RPP representative will notify FirstNet not to send any further money to the landlord.
 FirstNet will hold these funds on deposit pending notification by the Service Member of the refund instructions.
-If the Service Member still owes the landlord money for damages or any other unpaid balances, the allotment will not be stopped until this balance is paid.
-FirstNet provides monthly management reports to the HSO.
-This helps the RPP representative resolve rent disputes and track if the rental allotment has been stopped or interrupted.
+If the Service Member still owes the landlord money for damages or any other unpaid balances, and assuming there is no dispute as to the balance owed, the Service Member may provide the HSO with a written payment arrangement that has been approved by the landlord for clearance purposes.

 HOW DOES THE PROGRAM AFFECT THE SERVICE MEMBER’S CURRENT LEASE (NON RPP)?